 The first day I opened the contest there were few entries and I was very worried.

-It took a few weeks for me to whittle them, through a process of elimination, down to a short list and during this time I thought constantly about the designs I was seeing.
+It took a few weeks for me to whittle them down to a short list and during this time I thought constantly about the designs I was seeing.

-I ran some polls to see other views and eliminated them gradually, testing each one against my own criteria until eventually I was down to my final six.
+I ran some polls to see other views and eliminated them gradually.
+I tested each one against my own criteria until eventually I was down to my final six.

-That was exactly what I had said I wanted when I opened the competition and the face he chose for his design was so compelling it is hard to forget.
+This was exactly what I had said I wanted when I opened the competition and it was fantastic to see the cover develop into the image you see here.

-Pintado is now working freelance and has a particular interest in catering to authors who need professional graphic designs.
+Pintado works freelance and has a particular interest in catering to authors who need professional graphic designs.
 You can contact Pintado at www.pintado.weebly.com